fredhohman/atlas/data/README.md

 }
 ```

-Once you have run `data-process.sh`, run the following command to add the labels to your `.json` data:
+Once you have run `data-process.sh` from above, run the following command to add the labels to your `.json` data:

 ```bash
 python add-vertex-labels.py -data myGraph